 Obviously, after putting so much time into planting, cultivating, and harvesting celery, you are now worried about keeping it crisp for eating.

 The best tip is to remove the base and take all leaves off.
-Now with just the stalks, cut the celery in half.
+Now with just the stalks, cut it in half.

 Fill a bowl with water, and submerge it in it.
 Cover the bowl with plastic wrap and keep refrigerated.